 Validating your app’s Metal shader usage

-Catch common shader runtime issues using Shader Validation while your app is running.
+Catch common shader runtime issues using Shader Validation.

 Overview